osaario/react-declarative-state/README.md

 ### Constant

-`Constant` resolves a value and renders the result of the provided children function after the value is resolved.
+`Constant` resolves the value of provided `Observable` and renders the result of the provided children function after the value is resolved.
 When no value has yet been resolved or there is an error, placeholder is rendered if provided.

 ```JSX
 import React from "react"